Palatka, Florida: Health care

+HCA Florida Putnam Hospital in Palatka is a 99-bed acute care facility servicing all of Putnam County, and features medical and surgical units, 24-hour emergency, critical care, diagnostic imaging, and outpatient rehabilitation.

 Transportation

 Transportation has been key in the development of Palatka since the day of its inception.
 Steamboats were the main economic driving force in the city's early years.
 The river is no longer a primary means of passenger transportation, but remains of strategic importance in the movement of goods and services.
 Today, airports, railroads, and highways make up the main infrastructure of passenger travel.
 Palatka's own transportation infrastructure remains important as it is centrally located between large population centers in Jacksonville, a large educational institute in Gainesville, and tourist hubs in St. Augustine and Orlando.